Edouard-Legoupil/OnlyDys/README.md

  - [Studys](https://studys.fusofrance.org/)
  - [Cartable Fantastique](https://www.cartablefantastique.fr/outils-pour-compenser/le-plug-in-libre-office/)
  - [Lexibar](https://www.lexibar.ca/ca/en/)

+This tool was mostly coded using vibe coding in [Antigravity](https://antigravity.google/).
+You can clone the repository to contribute. **To build the plugin**:
+ - Run the build script: `python3 package_plugin.py`
+ - This will create the `OnlyDys.plugin` file in the `deploy` folder.

 If you spot any issue or have any ideas of additional features or capabilities, please [create an issue here](https://github.com/Edouard-Legoupil/OnlyDys/issues/new).